Murder of Elisa Pomarelli: Events

 Elisa Pomarelli was a 28-year-old woman, employed in her father's insurance company, living with her family in Piacenza, in the Borgotrebbia district.
-She had two sisters and was openly lesbian.
-She also had a friend older than her, the 45-year-old Massimo Sebastiani, a co-worker, who she had known for many years, living in Carpaneto Piacentino.
-Pomarelli had started to distance herself from him in recent times, as the man had begun to show her increasingly insistent attentions.
+She had two sisters, and was openly lesbian.
+She also had a friend older than her, the 45-year-old Massimo Sebastiani, a co-worker who she had known for many years, living in Carpaneto Piacentino.
+Pomarelli had started to distance herself from Sebastiani, as the man had begun to show her increasingly insistent attentions.

-On Sunday, August 25, 2019, Elisa and Massimo decided to go to lunch together in a restaurant in Ciriano, a hamlet of Carpaneto.
+On Sunday, August 25, 2019, Pomarelli and Sebastiani decided to go to lunch together in a restaurant in Ciriano, a hamlet of Carpaneto.
 Shortly after, around 2 pm, the two disappeared.
 The investigations and interrogations revealed that the two friends went to Sebastiani's house in Campogrande di Carpaneto.
-She entered his chicken coop to collect some eggs to give to her sister when she was attacked.
-The eggs, which Elisa had promised her sister in a chat, were found intact on the table of the shed next to a chainsaw.
-Investigators believe she was strangled by Sebastiani after Elisa said she wanted to get away from him and that she was in a relationship with a girl.
-Sebastiani put the girl's body in the trunk of his car, a Honda Civic, and in an attempt to turn off Pomarelli's cell phone, he mistakenly started a brief video call with another friend, before throwing it into a field; it was tracked using a cell site in Cadeo.
-He travelled to get petrol and then, around 3 pm, he headed to Costa di Sariano, a hamlet of Gropparello, in the Piacenza Apennines, to visit his ex-father-in-law, to whom he had written that he had argued with his friend.
-He buried the woman's body in the surrounding woods and, around 4.30 pm, returned to Carpaneto, where he began to write some messages to Pomarelli's number and staged an online chat to build himself a possible alibi.
+Pomarelli entered the chicken coop to collect some eggs to give to her sister, and she was attacked.
+The eggs, which Pomarelli had promised her sister in a chat, were found intact on the table of the shed next to a chainsaw.
+Investigators believe she was strangled by Sebastiani after Pomarelli said she wanted to get away from him and that she was in a relationship with a girl.
+Sebastiani put Pomarelli's body in the trunk of his Honda Civic, and in an attempt to turn off her cell phone, he mistakenly started a brief video call with another friend, before throwing the phone into a field.
+The phone was later tracked using a cell site in Cadeo.
+Sebastiani travelled to get petrol and then, around 3 pm, he headed to Costa di Sariano, a hamlet of Gropparello, in the Piacenza Apennines, to visit his ex-father-in-law, to whom he had written that he had argued with his friend.
+He buried Pomarelli's body in the surrounding woods and, around 4.30 pm, returned to Carpaneto, where he began to write some messages to Pomarelli's number and staged an online chat to build himself a possible alibi.
 He sent the last message around 7 pm.
-That evening Sebastiani had dinner with another friend in a restaurant in Vigostano, in Castell'Arquato, and then stopped for a drink on the way back.
-According to a witness, the last sighting of the man was around midnight on the edge of a road in Sariano di Gropparello.
+That evening, Sebastiani had dinner with another friend in a restaurant in Vigostano, in Castell'Arquato, and then stopped for a drink on the way back home.
+According to a witness, the last sighting of Sebastiani that day was around midnight, on the edge of a road in Sariano di Gropparello.